ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 As administrator of your VPS you are responsible for the security of the applications and data hosted on it.

-Please refer to our guide [Securing a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps) for essential advice to protect your system.
+Please refer to our guide on [how to secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps) for essential advice to protect your system.

 > [!primary]
 >
 Please note that if you have selected a **distribution with application** (Plesk, cPanel, Docker), generic security measures might not apply to your system.
-We recommend to refer to our guides [First steps with preinstalled applications](/pages/bare_metal_cloud/virtual_private_servers/apps_first_steps) and [Deploying cPanel on a VPS](/pages/bare_metal_cloud/virtual_private_servers/cpanel), as well as the official documentation of the respective publisher.
+We recommend to refer to our guides on the [first steps with preinstalled applications](/pages/bare_metal_cloud/virtual_private_servers/apps_first_steps) and [how to deploy cPanel on a VPS](/pages/bare_metal_cloud/virtual_private_servers/cpanel), as well as the official documentation of the respective publisher.
 >

 <a name="domain"></a>

-### Link a domain name to your VPS
+### Attaching a domain name to your VPS

 Making your VPS available on the web usually includes attaching a domain name to it via DNS.
-If you manage your domain name at OVHcloud, please refer to our guide on [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit) for instructions.
+If you manage your domain name at OVHcloud, you can refer to our guide on [how to edit an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit) for instructions.

 #### Securing a domain name with an SSL certificate

-Once you have set up your VPS, we recommend securing your domain name and your website.
-This requires an SSL certificate, which allows your VPS to access the internet via *HTTPS* instead of *HTTP*, which is not secure.
+Once you have configured your VPS, you may want to secure your domain name and your website as well.
+This will require an SSL certificate, allowing internet access to your VPS via *HTTPS* instead of unsecured *HTTP*.

 You can install this SSL certificate manually, directly on the VPS.
 Please refer to the official documentation of your VPS distribution.

 To automate this process, OVHcloud also offers the SSL Gateway solution.
-Please refer to the [product page](https://www.ovh.co.uk/ssl-gateway/) or our [documentation](/products/web-cloud-ssl-gateway) for further information.
+Please refer to the [product page](/links/web/ssl-gateway) or our [documentation](/products/web-cloud-ssl-gateway) for further information.

 ## Go further